In This Article

-Since it is so infectious, it is not unusual for cats found positive to be euthanized by shelters or rejected by transfer programs due to poor prognosis and significant risk of transmission.
+Since it is so infectious, it is not unusual for cats found positive to be euthanized by shelters.
+Often, they are rejected by transfer programs due to poor prognosis and significant risk of transmission.

 FeLV testing can be challenging due to the various stages and infection forms this disease can exhibit.

 The recessive/latent infection is when the immune system actively fights off the infection and halts the disease's progression.
 These animals are less likely to die but will still spread the disease.
-It is commonly believed that the two forms of the disease may be fluid.
+It is commonly believed that the two forms of the disease may switch back and forth.
 This complicates the diagnosis and management process.

-ELISA (enzyme-linked immunosorbent assay) tests are a great way to detect FELV since they are not affected by animal vaccination status.
+ELISA (enzyme-linked immunosorbent assay) tests are a great way to detect FeLV.
+This is because they are not affected by animal vaccination status.
 However, testing is complicated by the possibility that the animals could fight the infection or develop a latent infection.
-This means that test would work only at a specific point in time.
+This means that the test would work only at a specific point in time.

-A negative test does not satisfyingly rule out the possibility of infection, depending on where the cat may have been exposed.
+A negative test does not satisfyingly rule out the possibility of infection.
+It depends on where the cat may have been exposed.
 Similarly, a positive test does not mean the cat will be persistently infected and die from the disease.
 Antibodies may still circulate in the cat's blood long after the cat has fought the infection.

-There are two types of vaccines available: an adjuvanted killed virus and a nonadjuvanted recombinant infectious vaccine.
+There are two types of vaccines available.
+The first is an adjuvanted killed virus.
+The second one is a nonadjuvanted recombinant infectious vaccine.
 However, none of these offer complete protection.